As a funder of scientific research, STFC is committed to:

 Students funded from a training grant are eligible for additional support where, because of disability, they are obliged to incur additional expenditure in undertaking their training.
 Further information on disabled students' allowances.

 Family friendly features of STFC funding

 Funding for returners to research

 STFC provides support for people seeking to return to research after a career break in the following ways:

-Returner Fellowships – these are additional fellowships on top of the normal awards that can be awarded to outstanding candidates returning from a career break or from working outside academic research.
-For further information see the Ernest Rutherford Fellowship guidance.
+Ernest Rutherford Fellowships – Fellowships can be awarded to outstanding candidates returning from a career break or from working outside academic research.
+For further information see the Career Breaks section in the Ernest Rutherford Fellowship guidance.

 Return to Research Bursary – Up to six bursaries a year are available to support the development of a proposal suitable for submission to the STFC Fellowship scheme.
 For more information see 'Return to Research' support bursary.